dbierer/php-class-notes/zff-ii-nov-2017.md

 * http://localhost:9999/#/8/28: 'listeners' key needs to be at top level
 * http://localhost:9999/#/8/52: dup slide
 * http://localhost:9999/#/9/30: drop ref to translation
+* http://localhost:9999/#/9/55: remove ref to translatable routes
+* http://localhost:9999/#/9/59: used in any customer view helper s/be used in any custom view helper
 ## LAB NOTES:
 * Doctrine Lab: PLEASE change modules/Doctrine/config/module.config.php::router=>routes=>events to router=>routes=>doctrine
 * Auth/Password Lab: missing Application\Model\AbstractModel ==> copy this from the guestbook project